icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 # iCub 3 - Stator/Rotor auto-calibration
 This page shows how to run the autocalibration procedure of the rotor/stator alignement on iCub 3.

-## Prepare the `.xml` files
+## Prepare the `XML` files
-In order to get the values to put in the `.xml` files we need to modify the file enabling the autocalibration.
+In order to get the values to put in the `XML` files we need to modify the file enabling the autocalibration.

 The files are located in this [folder](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals)